Bit-Nation/specs/Initial Dapps/Specs.md

 `checkCustomer(address customer)`: Callable by passing the ethereum address of the customer being checked.
 This will return an uint of the number of times this customer has purchased this item.

+## Subscription
+The subscription contract is initialized with the following parameters:
+1. `unitPrice`: How much does the subscription cost per charge? (eg. 1 ETH per month)
+2. `numPayments`: How many payments does the subscription constitute?
+3. `cancellable`: Is the subscription cancellable?
+4. `unitTime`: How often is the subscription charged in seconds? (eg. 2629746 for monthly charge)

+The contract exposes 3 functions.
+`buySubscription()`: Callable without any parameters, and must be sent from the buyer with the full amount required for the subscription.
+Eg. If the subscription costs 1 ETH for 12 months, 12 ETH must be sent with the call.

+`collectSubscription()`: Callable without any parameters from the owner.
+Collects all the available subscriptions

+`cancelSubscription()`: Callable without any parameters from a subscription buyer.
+Requires subscription to be cancellable.
+Refunds all remaining funds in that subscription back to the buyer.